Dr Jürgen Groet, PhD

 Additionally, there is a substantial involvement in teaching which includes teaching of medical-, BSc-, and MSc students.

-- Academic coordinator for the Intercalated BSc in Experimental Pathology
+- Course Director for the Intercalated BSc in Experimental Pathology

 - Module lead in “iPSC and genome engineering”, MSc in Regenerative Medicine